Competences of the Court of Justice of the European Union

 A. Direct proceedings against Member States or an institution, body, office or agency of the European Union.

-The Court gives a ruling on proceedings against states or institutions that have not fulfilled their obligations under EU law.
+The Court of Justice gives rulings on proceedings against Member States or institutions that have not fulfilled their obligations under EU law.

 1. Proceedings against a Member State for failure to fulfil an obligation